915-nistor-robert/razor-risk-table/README.md

 This will start the app in development mode and open it in your default browser at http://localhost:3000.
 Any changes you make to the code will automatically reload the page.
 # Usage

-To use the app, you can add a trade by clicking the "Add Trade" button at the bottom of the table.
+To use the app, you can add a trade by clicking the "+" button at the top of the table.
 This will open the add trade form in a modal.
 Fill out the form with the details of the trade and click the "Add" button to add it to the table.

 To amend or delete a trade, click on the row in the table that corresponds to the trade you want to modify.
 This will display a dropdown with two options: "Delete" and "Amend".
 Select the appropriate option to delete the trade or update it by filling out the anend trade form in the modal that appears.

+# Design decisions
+I choose to implement the add button to the top left of the table so that when adding multiple rows the add button will still be visible at the top of the page.
+Amending and deleting a row is possible when clicking a row was implemented because I tought it would be a nice features but it may not be the most intuitive design.